 On May 18-19, girls from second through fifth grade and their mothers, or other female role models, will take part in Go Girl!
-UK Engineering's sleepover (the 2019 event is sold out).
+UK Engineering's sleepover.
 This overnight event will feature hands-on activities intended to let creativity and imagination shine.
 Participants will even get to spend the night in Woodland Glen III — a UK residence hall where the Engineering Living Learning Program is housed.

 Go Girl! offers a supportive environment to explore a new academic world — the world of engineering.
 Girls should leave the event with a better understanding of what engineering is and what engineers do, while ultimately gaining more confidence to play an active role in their STEM education.

 "My hope is that by creating an enthusiastic, noncompetitive space for girls to have fun while learning, they can see that engineering is truly a dynamic and creative career choice," Micaha Hughes, director of outreach and community engagement with UK Engineering, said.
 "Many of the participants will have never been on a college campus, and they get to spend the night here while having a familiar face with them the whole time."

 Hughes, who graduated from UK in 2015, is the first director of outreach and community engagement for the college.
 The recently created position reflects the increased commitment to engineering outreach efforts, particularly to young females.

 In addition to leading Women in Engineering (WiE) workshops, Hughes took a more ambitious step in the summer of 2018 — a weeklong residential camp called WiE Explore.